Annual McGill Law Journal Essay Contest

 2021: Geneviève Motard, Full Professor at Université Laval

-The contest aims to celebrate and promote excellent scholarship by emerging academics in Canada and internationally.
+The contest aims to celebrate and promote excellent scholarship by emerging academics both in Canada and internationally.
 To highlight the bilingual nature of the McGill Law Journal, the essay contest will be run in English and French on alternating years.
-The second edition of the prize will be awarded to the most meritorious eligible article published in English in volume 66 or volume 67 of the McGill Law Journal.
-The third edition of the prize will be awarded to the most meritorious eligible article published in French in volume 67 or volume 68 of the McGill Law Journal.
-Thereafter, the prize will be awarded in alternating languages.
+The fourth edition of the prize will be awarded to the most meritorious eligible article published in English in volume 68 or volume 69 of the Journal.
+The fifth edition of the prize will be awarded to the most meritorious eligible article published in French in volume 69 or volume 70 of the Journal.

 ELIGIBILITY